sr320/LabDocs/web/Products.md

 <ul>
 	<li><a href="http://faculty.washington.edu/sr320/?p=1046"><span style="line-height: 13px;">Website</span></a></li>
 </ul>

-[/learn_more]
+---

-[learn_more caption= "Threats to Bivalve Aquaculture and Fisheries: The Influence of Emerging Diseases and Environmental Change"]
+####Threats to Bivalve Aquaculture and Fisheries: The Influence of Emerging Diseases and Environmental Change

 Source of Support: NOAA